MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

   * make to do and favorits filters work / filter cards
-  * if the favorite button starts in the favorite state, unfavoriting it still shows an animation
   * when you delete a card, the pop confirm double renders - fix this
   * fix youtube cards where there is too much text
   * have session be remembered by user